My-Honorian-Buddy/My-Honorian-Buddy/COR_TESTING_GUIDE.md

 - `expire_cor_test.php` - Temporarily expire settings for testing
 - `restore_cor_date.php` - Restore settings after testing

+## Important Behaviors

+### COR Verification Logging

+**Current Status**: ❌ Not implemented
+- COR verifications are NOT currently logged in Filament
+- Only the user's `cor_status` field is updated ('pending' → 'verified')
+- No history or audit trail of when users verified their COR

+**To implement logging**, you would need to create:
+1. A `CorVerificationLog` model
+2. A Filament resource to view the logs
+3. Log entries every time a COR is verified

+### What Happens to Verified Accounts When Settings Expire?

+**Current Behavior**:
+- ✅ **Already verified accounts**: Keep their 'verified' status
+- ❌ **New uploads**: Cannot verify (blocked by expiration)
+- ✅ **System access**: Verified users can continue using the platform

+**Important**: Once a user is verified for AY 2025-2026, they **stay verified even after July 31, 2026**.
+The expiration only prevents NEW verifications.

+### Should Verified Status Expire Automatically?

+This depends on your business requirements:

+**Option A: Keep Status (Current)**
+- Students verified for AY 2025-2026 stay verified forever
+- ✅ Pro: Students don't need to re-verify every year
+- ❌ Con: Cannot enforce annual COR updates

+**Option B: Auto-Expire Status (Not Implemented)**
+- On July 31, 2026, reset all `cor_status='verified'` → `cor_status='pending'`
+- ✅ Pro: Forces students to submit new COR each academic year
+- ✅ Pro: Ensures current enrollment status
+- ❌ Con: Students must re-upload COR annually

+**Recommendation**: Implement Option B if you want to ensure students are currently enrolled.

 ## Summary

 ✅ **COR verification is now working!**